Harshuqt/Batfiles/Clean_All/readme.md

 - Significantly Boost Performance

-- Clear all The Cache
+- Clear all The Cache in any Windows OS and make it Significantly faster :zap: